 Moodle is free software you can use to build a learning platform website.
 This allows you to create a personalized learning environment on any topic you wish.
 From Moodle's About page:

-DreamHost does not offer Moodle as a One-Click Install, however you can install it manually using the following instructions in this article.
+You can install Moodle manually using the following instructions in this article.

 Step 1 — Install an SSL certificate